 Just a few months ago, we began to hear talk of a virus infecting people in faraway countries.
 Now, it has owned our headlines for months and ravaged much of what we knew as normal.
 What does that mean for businesses trying to survive and re-open?
 What will your business look like and how will you get your customers back?

-How do you successfully market your reopening?
+How do you successfully market your reopening of your business?

 Before you can successfully market your re-opening, you need to understand your new operations.
 It boils down to a simple question.
 In this post-pandemic environment, what are you selling?

 - What changed?
-Were you totally shut down or offering curbside and to-go services?
+Were you totally shut down or offering curbside and takeout services?
 Will you continue those options?
 How will the delivery of your product or services change?
 Map out the changes before you start.
 Your marketing message should address your new reality so that customers know what to expect.

 - Keep your customers and employees safe.
 Safely returning to your business is important to both your employees and customers.
 Promote it!
 Tell them how you are going to make their experience safe and enjoyable.